KSashaDF/DFTools/README.md

 - Fixed a bug where the pitch and yaw arguments would not work for the `/loc move` command.
 - Fixed a crash where a missing opening piston could crash Minecraft.
 - Fixed a bug where the code printer could put two items inside a code chest where there as supposed to be one.
+- Added internal utilities within the mod for detecting what the ID of the plot the player currently on is, the owner of the plot, the location of the plot, and the size of the plot, etc..
+Additionally, added utilities for detecting whether the player is inside a support session, and what mode the player is in.
+- Added the `/rejoin` command.